|GREG KIRSTEIN, Senior Vice President and General Counsel

 A native of Pittsburgh, he received a bachelor’s degree in journalism from The Ohio State University in 1977 and spent three years as a sports writer with The Pittsburgh Press and Miami Herald.
 He graduated from the Duquesne University School of Law in 1982.
 He took a one-year hiatus from practicing law to serve as the assistant athletic director at Temple University from 1985-86.

-Kirstein was also one of the original board members and founders of Chiller LLC, the company which operates the Blue Jackets' suburban ice rinks, and served as its president from 1998-2000.
-He currently serves as a commissioner of the Capital Hockey Conference, Columbus' varsity high school conference, and sits on the Ohio High School Athletic Association's hockey advisory committee.
+Kirstein was also one of the original board members and founders of Chiller LLC, the parent company of the Blue Jackets’ suburban ice rinks, and served as its president from 1998-2000.
+He currently serves as a commissioner of the Capital Hockey Conference, Columbus’ varsity high school conference, and sits on the Ohio High School Athletic Association’s hockey advisory committee.
+He also teaches Sports Law as an adjunct professor at the Moritz College of Law at The Ohio State University and serves as secretary of the Columbus Blue Jackets Foundation and is a board member of Duquesne’s University Athletic Fund.